 Please, Ditch the Mythology of “The Perfect Time to Go”

-The truth is, I think that sort of mythology has a sneaky and perverse way of keeping you from fully immersing in where you are.
+The truth is, I think the Hollywood-driven mythology of, for instance, Paris in the springtime has a sneaky and perverse way of keeping visitors from fully enjoying the experience for what it is.
+It keeps you from fully immersing in where you are.
 It keeps you behind a screen of cliches and preconceptions.
 It inhibits the sort of open, receptive state of mind that makes travel a genuinely transformative experience.

-(That Said, Choosing the Best Time For You is Crucial…)
+(That Said, Choosing the Best Time to Go For You is Crucial…)

 Of course, there’s nothing wrong with carefully exploring your options and taking in some general information about seasonal events, what clothes to pack for a given month, etc. (You can check out my full monthly guides to Paris with packing and weather advice here).

-But at the end of the day– at least in my humble perspective–the process of deciding to go will be far more enjoyable if you remain at least somewhat open to the possibility that any time of year could turn out to be marvellous.
+But at the end of the day– at least in my humble opinion–the process of deciding when to go will be far more enjoyable if you remain at least somewhat open to the possibility that any time of year could turn out to be marvellous.
 Just not in the exact ways you might expect.

 Since budget matters will comes into play in any decision you end up making– high season is much pricier than low season, after all– I especially want to encourage those who can’t make it in the spring or summer not to fret.

 When you’re game to appreciate the particular beauty and advantages of whatever season you can manage, and refrain from lamenting a “Paris in the spring” whose reality is probably underwhelming when compared to the fantasy, something changes.

 A door opens to experiencing the city in an unfettered way.
-Magic becomes possible, but it’s a daily sort of magic, not a Disney version.
+Magic becomes possible, but it’s a daily sort of magic, not a manufactured Disney version.

 Some will complain of the frequent wet and a cast-iron sky so stubborn it almost seems as if someone’s holding a metal pan over the air to cruelly obstruct the light– but there is occasional sun, and these days, even some warmth (erm, hooray for climate change??)